-This can lead to mistakes and misunderstandings, however, as well as being annoying for the couple themselves.
+This can lead to mistakes and misunderstandings, as well as being incredibly annoying for the couple themselves.
 Treat your staff as individuals and just as you did prior to the start of their relationship.

-But instead of making it policy to separate staff the minute they enter into a relationship, it may be better to consider the individuals’ roles in the company and their characters before taking action.
+But instead of making it policy to separate staff the minute they enter into a relationship, it might be better to consider the individuals’ roles in the company and their characters before taking action.

-How to manage PDA at work
+How do I manage PDA at work?

 It’s important to make clear to your entire team that there’s a limit to what is considered an acceptable amount of physical interaction in the workplace.